To ensure that your painting arrives in perfect condition...

 *VAT (20%) will be added during checkout to UK shipping

-Shipping rates can vary dramatically on large packages - which is entirely courier-led.
+Shipping rates can vary dramatically on large packages (over 100cm) - which is entirely courier-led.
 Any over payment for shipping will be refunded as soon as the couriers have been paid.

 As original artwork is not covered by conventional courier insurance - I have to take out separate cover for each piece.

 The insurance is taken out to cover the full amount paid for the painting (shipping costs are not included in the insurance).